 Why I Increased “My NAD+ Levels” By Doubling My Dose of Nictotinamide Riboside

-A rare human trial has shown that the supplement called Basis, containing Nictotinamide Riboside and Pterostilbene, can dramatically increase your NAD+ levels, which decline precipitously with age, and thereby is thought to contribute to the degeneration that is aging.
+NAD+ levels can be boosted, says a rare human trial that tested the NAD+ precursor, Basis.
+NAD+ levels decline precipitously with age, and is thought to contribute to the degeneration that is aging.
 Read, watch and find out how to get Basis.

 FOR MORE than two years now I’ve been supplementing with Nictotinamide Riboside combined with Pterostilbene.
 These two nutraceuticals are in a supplement product called Basis, made by a company advised by a stable full of Nobel Laureates called Elysium Health.

 Yesterday, I doubled my dose for some very good reasons, such as attempting to increase my healthspan, if not my lifespan.

 I’m simply following the science, which in this case includes the results of one of the very few human trails done to test the effectiveness of a nutritional supplement.

 In this article, we’ll cover:

 - What is NAD+ and why you should care about it;